Paulinebonnet111/bonnet23_gmd_automatic_tuning_atm_paper/Paper_clean_code/README.md

-## This folder gathers all the scripts to conduct the automatic tuning routine presented in Bonnet, Pastori et al 2024.
+# This folder gathers all the scripts to conduct the automatic tuning routine presented in Bonnet, Pastori et al 2024.

+## Authors

+## Description

+## How to

 The routine is split into the following steps: